 Q: Are there telehealth resources available for tribal citizens in rural area and areas distant from healthcare services?

 A: IHS recently announced the expansion of telehealth services during the COVID-19 response .
 Expanding telehealth allows more American Indians and Alaska Natives to access healthcare they need from their home, without worrying about putting themselves or others at risk.
 IHS service units and their clinicians who are using the system will obtain verbal consent from patients who meet with their provider via a telehealth appointment.
 Health care providers are required to verify the patient at the beginning of each encounter and are not authorized to record the session.

-IHS is also working to rapidly deploy telehealth services to IHS hospitals as needed to respond to the potential surge in hospitalized and critically ill patients.
+IHS has also made available telehealth specialty services to IHS hospitals as needed to respond to the potential surge in hospitalized and critically ill patients.
 This would allow critical care consultation for patients managed in an IHS intensive care unit, and for critically ill patients receiving care at hospitals without an ICU in the process of transfer to a higher level of care.

 Many IHS facilities continue to use telehealth services by replacing office visits for things such as prescription refills for chronic conditions with phone calls for some patients.
 Service units are also screening individuals for COVID-19 either by phone or prior to the patient entering our health facilities to determine their risk for COVID-19 and to prevent additional infections within our facilities.

 The expansion of telehealth services is in response to HHS announcing unprecedented steps to expand Americans' access to telehealth services during the COVID-19 outbreak.
 CMS expanded Medicare coverage for telehealth visits and the HHS Office for Civil Rights announced it will waive potential HIPAA penalties for good faith use of telehealth during the emergency.